 - Don’t send a bunch of messages all at once.
 Limit yourself to three to five each day, so that you can improve your messaging and avoid Facebook spam radars.

-- Ask the owner questions to learn more about the group.
-Also, you might want to request specifics from Group Insights, which provides metrics about a community.
+- Ask the owner questions to learn more about his or her group.
+Also, you might want to request specifics from Group Insights, which provides group metrics.
 However, the admin might decline your request.

-- Don’t waste your time with users who quote high and ridiculous prices.
+- Don’t waste your time with admins who quote high and ridiculous prices.
 For example, I was quoted $20,000 for a group with 200,000 members.

 Agree on a Price and Transact